What is Information Risk Management?

 - Unintentional: Accidental incidents, like an employee accessing data they shouldn’t by mistake

 Unlike threats, vulnerabilities are not specific to an event or action.
-Vulnerabilities are weaknesses that exist in your system that can leave your organization open to damage from natural, intentional, and unintentional threats.
+Vulnerabilities are weaknesses in your system that can leave your organization open to damage from natural, intentional, and unintentional threats.
 Your information risk management strategy should include a risk assessment to identify vulnerabilities in your operations so that you can develop an information security program to eliminate them.
 Common vulnerabilities include:

 - Unsecured networks